kit-data-manager/Data-Collections-Explorer-Graph/graph/README.md

 ## Comments

 The current version of the Data Collections Explorer has a comment field.
-This is replicated as an annotation: the `owl:annotatedSource` is the host, with the `owl:annotatedTarget` being the service this comment is valid for; The `owl:annotatedProperty` is `hostsService` and the comment itself is an `rdfs:comment`.
+This is replicated as an annotation: the `owl:annotatedSource` is the host, with the `owl:annotatedTarget` being the service this comment is valid for; the `owl:annotatedProperty` is `hostsService` and the comment itself is an `rdfs:comment`.

 ## How to access it